 Maintaining a stringent list of your business inventory is an extremely important part of running your business.
 Your business assets include the building you operate out of and everything that it contains, such as computers, furniture, and inventories.

-Commercial property insurance, also known as business property insurance, can help protect your business income if any of these items are damaged or stolen.
+Commercial property insurance, also known as business property insurance or business hazard insurance, can help protect your business income if any of these items are damaged or stolen.
 If you run your business out of your home, your homeowner’s insurance is unlikely to cover your business-related equipment in case of a claim.

 Even if you already have commercial property coverage, it’s essential to have an insurance inventory of your business property.
 It ensures:

 - You don't accidentally leave yourself uninsured by forgetting to account for key assets

 - The claims process goes as smoothly and quickly as possible